 - Sony calls their standard 4K displays “4K Ultra HD TV”

 - Vizio calls their standard 4K displays “4K Ultra HD TV”

 It was at CES in 2015 where Samsung first started using the term SUHD; there were a lot of questions at the time as to what the S stood for.
 Some speculated it meant “Super” while others argued for “Spectacular”, “Stupendous” or even the very on-the-nose “Samsung”.
 In an effort to differentiate themselves in the market, Samsung took the high end set of their 4K displays and designated them as SUHD.
 The hallmarks of these displays included Samsung’s implementation of Quantum Dot display tech, offering wider colour gamut and a richer visual experience.
 SUHD TVs, 4K HDR TVs, Super UHD TVs, and Ultra HD HDR TVs are all 4K, so they too have a resolution of 3840×2160.

 Everyone else is jumping on the bandwagon too, so much so that LG has dubbed their higher end non-OLED 4K displays as “Super UHD” this year.
 Given that UHD means Ultra High Definition, Super Ultra High Definition feels like a title that would be given to a Street Fighter game from Capcom.
 Nonetheless it helps to designate displays that have enhanced colour technology.
-Going forward from 2016 we can expect this technology to include High Dynamic Range as a feature (HDR).
+Going forward from 2016 this technology will include High Dynamic Range as a feature (HDR).

 - Samsung calls their higher end 4K displays “SUHD”

 - LG calls their higher end 4K displays “Super UHD”